E-Signature vs Digital Signature: What’s the Difference and Why It Matters

 1. Security

 Digital signatures come with enhanced security features that safeguard against fraud and unauthorized access.
-By utilizing encryption technology, digital signatures ensure that the document content remains confidential between the signing parties.
-This level of security is paramount for small to medium-sized business owners who rely on digital contracts for their services.
+With this technology, digital signatures ensure the document content remains confidential between the signing parties.
+This level of security is vital for small to medium-sized business owners who rely on digital contracts for their services.

 2. Authenticity